 1. Accelerated digital transformation

-Most businesses have stood on the precipice of a digital transformation for close to a decade, but COVID-19 forced organizations to take the leap and address the inefficiencies in their current contract management strategy head on.
-As tightening margins and office closures necessitate remote solutions to daily business operations, managers in every department are looking for new ways to digitize outdated document management processes.
+Most businesses have stood on the precipice of a digital transformation for close to a decade, but COVID-19 forced organisations to take the leap and address the inefficiencies in their current contract management strategy head on.
+As tightening margins and office closures necessitate remote solutions to daily business operations, managers in every department are looking for new ways to digitise outdated document management processes.

-For instance, many organizations adopted an electronic signature solution to ease the transition to remote work—and eliminate disruptive, paper-based contract management procedures.
+For instance, many organisations adopted an electronic signature solution to ease the transition to remote work—and eliminate disruptive, paper-based contract management procedures.
 At first, it was just a stopgap solution to remote work.
-However, business leaders quickly realized that the benefits of bringing an organization online extend far beyond a COVID response.
+However, business leaders quickly realised that the benefits of bringing an organisation online extend far beyond a COVID response.

 2. The COVID response—the renewed value of business preparedness and continuity

 Procurement teams often approach business continuity reactively.
 Responding to a crisis or adapting to remote work requires a strategic rather than tactical approach.
 In other words, one must have the right tools in the right places before disaster strikes to ensure business continuity.

 Unfortunately, in 2020, many contract management professionals were caught off guard by how fast change needed to be implemented.
 Being able to quickly adapt or shift workflows without interrupting day-to-day business operations puts organisations in a position to effortlessly weather unforeseen challenges and high-change disruptions.
 Additionally, once a picture of the post-pandemic landscape becomes clear, a more flexible contract infrastructure will support scalability in any environment.